wjgoarxiv/PaperSumGPT/README.md

 Open the markdown file with markdown-compatible editors.
 You can see the awesome result! 🎉 (Click [here](https://github.com/wjgoarxiv/PaperSumGPT/blob/1e405324852b1c7fdfe32da369703348e0887cd6/ExampleRun/chatgpt-a+meta+analysis+after+2.5+months.pdf_markdowned.md_output.md) to see the output markdown file)

+Note that ChatGPT sometimes makes undesired outputs.
+In this case, you should try a few times to get the best result.
+Good luck with your research! 🚀

 ## Dependencies